npandrei/aspnetcore-reactjs/README.md

 # aspnetcore-reactjs
-Demo project that used AspNetCore and React.js
+This is a simple application that shows how you can integrate React.js with AspNetCore.